DSLitvinov/difference_machine/USER_GUIDE_ENG.md

 - Only selected objects, their materials, and textures are saved.
 - Other scene objects are **not** included.
 - Multiple commits can be created for different objects.
+- **Background Export**: Meshes are exported in a background Blender process
+  - Current project scene is not modified during commit creation
+  - Uses `empty.blend` template to create commit files
+  - Ensures stability and prevents loss of unsaved changes

 ### Full Project Commit